 A well executed TV commercial has the power to make us experience all kinds of emotion – laughter, sadness, fear even, all in a matter of minutes.
 An art form in their own right, they showcase the latest trends in design, culture and music.

-Saatchi & Saatchi are well known in the advertising world.
-Often producing some of the best commericals around, the New Zealand team came up with this inventive advert for Telecom Ultra Broadband.
+Saatchi & Saatchi is well known in the advertising world.
+Often producing some of the best commericals around, its New Zealand team came up with this inventive advert for Telecom Ultra Broadband.